Nuvei/nuvei-plugin-woocommerce/readme.txt

 4. screenshot-4.png.

 == Changelog ==

+= 3.5.4 =
+* Fix for the inconsistent load of Simply Connect with the Blocks Checkout.

 = 3.5.3 =
 * Lowering the priority when call the hooks "woocommerce_after_checkout_validation" and "init" to handle the errors added from some third party plugins who modify the Checkout page.